Danie10/Danie10/README.md

 # About Me

 Technology and gadgets are my passion!
-After spending my career in IT, I now spend my days reading tech news and blogging daily about what I find interesting.
-I try to transform the techspeak into something that ordinary non-tech folk can see a use for.
+After spending most of my career in IT, I now spend my days reading tech news and blogging daily about what I find interesting.
+I try to transform the techspeak into something that ordinary non-tech folk can see a use for, and I just post about what I find really interesting that day.

 My interests lean toward open source, green technology, security, privacy, amateur radio (ZS1OSS), alternative social networks, etc.

 ----
 # Follow Me